oracle-livelabs/oci/security-experience/prepare-oci-tenant/prepare-oci-tenant.md

     ![](./images/import.png "Import")

-12. Select Database Application, Page or Component Export and drag and drop the provided zip file: OCISecurityCenter.zip.
+12. Select the first option: Application, Page or Component Export and drag and drop the provided file: .
 Click Next.

     ![](./images/drag-and-drop.png "Drag and drop")